 So, you've tried everything, and nothing worked out.
 Your old furniture is still occupying much-needed space in your home.
 Folks with trucks in their possession are here in a better position.

-asically, a dumpster (you get to choose the size) arrives at your address.
-You fill it in with all the things you want out of the house, and then you wait for the service provider to come and pick it up.
+BTypically, a dumpster (you get to choose the size) arrives at your address.
+You fill it in with everything you want out of the house, and then you wait for the service provider to come and pick it up.
 Easy as that.

 Bonus tip: Make some art/renovate

-There’s also an option we’ll mention here that doesn’t involve throwing away your old furniture.
+We'll mention an option here that doesn't involve throwing away your old furniture.
 You can awaken your inner artist and try to remodel or renovate some pieces.
-For example, if you’ve got a chair, you can try painting it in wild colors.
+For example, if you've got a chair, you can try painting it in wild colors.

 You'll give it a new life, and who knows – it might once again be a part of your household inventory.
 Also, a small wardrobe door can serve as a painting canvas.
 You can hang it next to your neon wall art.